-- Don’t defrost frozen meat on the counter.
+- Don’t defrost frozen meat unwrapped on the counter.

 - Keep frozen meat in a separate plastic bag (for example, a plastic grocery bag) when thawing.

 - Rinse all raw fruits and vegetables under cold running water before eating them.
 It’s ok to scrub firm produce but don’t use detergent or soap.

 - Cook all meat well (undercooked meat is another source of E. coli contamination).
 Cooking foods well kills bacteria.